 Available in sizes ranging from 17x17 to 40x60.
 Email for print sale inquiries.

-In place of the expected textures and patterns of sky and sea, the scene is interrupted creating a denial of the beauty one has come to expect.
+images contain familiar viewpoints, but hold something back from the viewer.
+In place of the expected textures and patterns of sky and sea, the scene is interrupted with a plain color block and manipulations that are obviously unnatural, some passingly convincing, and some drain color altogether, in every case it is as if a denial of the beauty one has come to behold.

 The photographs in Altered Landscapes are governed by pressing dualities: life and death, beauty and destruction, admiration and fear.
 The images, printed in the tondo format, brim with joyful reverence for the calm of the surround.